Hughes scores 19, Syracuse tops Niagara 71-57

 UP NEXT

-Syracuse hosts Notre Dame next Saturday afternoon as it resumes ACC play.
+Syracuse hosts Notre Dame next Saturday afternoon as it resumes Atlantic Coast Conference play.

 —